 Imagine you’ve decided to build a house for your family or business.
 You have two paths.
 The first is to buy a ready-made template project in a cottage community.
 It’s fast, relatively inexpensive, and you see the result immediately.
 But the layout is standard, the materials are basic, and all the houses on the street look the same.
 The second path is to hire an architect and builders to construct a house from scratch according to your own design.
 It’s longer and more expensive, but every room, every material, and every detail will meet your specific needs and tastes.

 Choosing a website for your business is the same as choosing a house.
-A template is a template project.
-Custom development is a custom-built house.
-Let’s figure out which one is right for your foundation on the internet.
+A template is a prefabricated design.
+Custom development is a house built to order.
+Let’s figure out which one is right for your digital foundation.

 The Illusion of Savings: What is a Template Site?